 US Senate Votes to Ban TikTok App on Government-Owned Phones

-(Bloomberg) -- The US Senate voted to ban the hugely popular TikTok video-sharing app from all government-issued phones as the Biden administration considers restrictions on the Chinese-owned platform.
+(Bloomberg) -- The US Senate voted to ban the hugely popular TikTok video-sharing app from all government-issued phones and other devices as the Biden administration considers restrictions on the Chinese-owned platform.

 Most Read from Bloomberg